Newsletter Sign Up

 - Ongoing monthly study, next meeting 12 January 2020

 - Meetings in South London (West Norwood SE27)

-- £15 per month, registration in six-month subscriptions, or as one-month trial.
+- £15 per month, registration in six-month subscriptions, or monthly

 TO REGISTER for this ongoing study, please use the secure Paypal payment button below to pay £90 for a six-month subscription:

 OR, for monthly payment, use the Paypal button below to pay £15:

 PLEASE NOTE: This study is now FULL.
 Please contact facilitator Mark Cwik to be put on the wait list.
 The legend of

 PLEASE NOTE: This study is now FULL.
 Please contact facilitator Mark Cwik to be put on the wait list.